thoth-station/adviser/README.rst

 Running adviser locally
 =======================

-Often it is useful to run adviser locally to experiment or verify your changes in implementation.
+Often, it is useful to run adviser locally to experiment or verify your changes in implementation.
 You can do so easily by running:

 .. code-block:: console

-  pipenv install
+  pipenv install --dev
   PYTHONPATH=. pipenv run ./thoth-adviser --help

 This command will run adviser locally - adviser will try to connect to a local